rkaunismaa/NLP4HTML/README.md

 9:02am Create python code to only scrape new match accounts.

 11:05 new stuff scrapped.
 I gotta clean up the code! ... it's a real 'just get it done' mess! ...

+2:05pm going through more ratings, I am convinced there are some dulicate accounts!
+And I want to work on a way to identify them! ...

+## Thursday, August 31, 2023

+9:58am A new version of Brave was installed, going from Chromium 116.0.5845.96 to 116.0.5845.163 ...
+I wonder if this has broken the ability for selenium to scrape match ... gonna test that righ now.

+Dammit!
+Yup, scraping with selenium, which depends on the chromium driver, now fails!
+Time to see if I can get the latest driver.

+[ChromeDriver](https://chromedriver.chromium.org/home) Dammit!
+I am currently NOT seeing any driver for 116.0.5845.163 !